 What is Confirmation?

-Confirmation is carried out by the bishop for those who have been baptised and now wish to affirm for themselves their faith and their intention to live a life as responsible and committed followers of Jesus Christ.
+Confirmation is for those who have been baptised and have reached the point in their Christain journey where they want to affirm for themselves their faith and their intention to live as responsible and committed followers of Jesus Christ.
 Through prayer and the laying on of hands by the confirming bishop, the Church also asks God to give them power through the Holy Spirit to enable them to live in this way.

 Preparation for Confirmation